agustavo87/tall-template/README.md

 php artisan serve
 ```

 Ready to code.
-Also it can be launched with npm:
+Also it can be launched with npm watching changes in the assets:
 ```bash
 npm install
 npm run watch